IT-WIBRC/dev-tools/packages/devkit/README.md

 The `dk config list` command provides a detailed, comprehensive view of your configuration.
 Unlike the top-level `dk list` command, this subcommand shows both the **settings** and **templates** from the active configuration files.
 It's useful for debugging and getting a full overview of your current setup.

+- The **`-d, --include-defaults`** option includes Scaffolder's default settings and templates in the output.
 - The **`--global`** option forces the command to only display settings and templates from your global configuration file (`~/.devkitrc`), ignoring any local configuration.
 - The **`--all`** option displays a merged view of your local and global configurations, showing the final effective settings.